The Reorder Buffer (ROB) and the Dispatch Stage¶

-The ROB tracks the state of all inflight instructions in the pipeline.
+The Reorder Buffer (ROB) tracks the state of all inflight instructions in the pipeline.
 The role of the ROB is to provide the illusion to the programmer that his program executes in-order.
-After instructions are decoded and renamed, they are then dispatched to the ROB and the issue window and marked as busy.
+After instructions are decoded and renamed, they are then dispatched to the ROB and the Issue Queue and marked as busy.
 As instructions finish execution, they inform the ROB and are marked not busy.
 Once the “head” of the ROB is no longer busy, the instruction is committed, and it’s architectural state now visible.
 If an exception occurs and the excepting instruction is at the head of the ROB, the pipeline is flushed and no architectural changes that occurred after the excepting instruction are made visible.
 The ROB then redirects the PC to the appropriate exception handler.

 The ROB is, conceptually, a circular buffer that tracks all inflight instructions in-order.
 The oldest instruction is pointed to by the commit head, and the newest instruction will be added at the rob tail.